Yas-i-ru/Dank-memer-RP/README.md

 2. Edit the `data.ini` to your need
 3. Run the `.exe`

+Current build is compatible with Windows 7 , Windows 8 , Windows 10.
 The `.exe` would take some time to properly load up and all content inside the `.zip` needs to be in the same directory which the `.exe` is placed.
 It would not function as intended if the `icon.ico` , `data.ini` files are missing.
 Currently no known issues, How ever various errors might occur between devices.
 Make sure you submit a pull request if anything goes wrong.

   **Latest release:-** v1.1.0 https://github.com/yasirukavishka/Dank-memer-RP/blob/master/v1.1.0.zip